Wayne Simmonds' OT goal lifts Flyers over Sharks 2-1

+PHILADELPHIA (AP) -- Wayne Simmonds delivered a goal and a victory that he said the Flyers ''desperately'' needed.

-PHILADELPHIA (AP) -- Wayne Simmonds scored on a breakaway just over a minute into overtime and Michal Neuvirth made 23 saves Saturday, helping the Philadelphia Flyers end a three-game losing streak with a 2-1 victory over the San Jose Sharks.
+Simmonds scored on a breakaway just over a minute into overtime and Philadelphia ended a three-game losing streak with a 2-1 victory over the San Jose Sharks on Saturday.

-Ivan Provorov scored in regulation for Philadelphia.
-Patrick Marleau had the goal for Pacific Division-leading San Jose, which lost its fourth straight game and fifth in the last seven.
-Three of the Sharks' losses during the losing skid have been after regulation.

 Simmonds capitalized on a turnover at center ice by Brent Burns and beat Aaron Dell with a shot that went off Dell's left pad and over the line.
 The goal was confirmed after video review.

+''We needed those two points desperately,'' Simmonds said. ''That was huge for us.''

-The Flyers entered the game trailing Boston by one point for the Eastern Conference's second wild-card spot.
+The Flyers remained a point behind Boston, which skated to a 4-3 victory over Vancouver on Saturday, for the Eastern Conference's second wild-card spot.
 Philadelphia has struggled to score of late, netting just one goal during its losing streak and 13 in its previous 10 games entering Saturday.

+''The goals haven't been coming for us,'' Simmonds said. ''If we hang in there and keep playing the way we've been playing and keep getting pucks to the net and getting to the hard areas and commit ourselves to getting greasy goals, we should be fine.''

+Ivan Provorov scored in regulation for Philadelphia, and Michal Neuvirth made 23 saves.

-The scoring woes continued through two-plus periods against the Sharks.
-The Flyers controlled play but the game remained scoreless until Provorov's wrist shot put Philadelphia ahead 1-0 with 13 minutes, 38 seconds left in regulation.
+Their scoring woes continued through two-plus periods against the Sharks.
+The Flyers controlled play but the game remained scoreless until Provorov's wrist shot put Philadelphia ahead 1-0 with 13:38 left in regulation.
 The shot came seconds after Andrew MacDonald's wrister caromed off the left post and right to Provorov, who whizzed a wrist shot over Dell's left shoulder.

+''If you want to call it a little bit of puck luck through this stretch certainly would've changed some of the results, but that's the way the game is,'' Hakstol said. ''The thing about our team that we all like is everybody stuck with it.''

 Marleau struck on a power play 3:01 later to make it 1-1.
 After Brandon Manning was whistled for holding, the Sharks made the Flyers pay with a pretty sequence.
 Joe Thornton passed down low to Kevin Labanc, who sent it in front to Marleau.
-Marleau's shot deflected off MacDonald's stick and over goalie Michal Neuvirth's right shoulder.
+Marleau's shot deflected off MacDonald's stick and over goalie Neuvirth's right shoulder.

 The Flyers dominated the first period, outshooting San Jose 14-4, but the teams entered the intermission scoreless.
 Simmonds had an excellent opportunity midway through the period when he got in alone on Dell.
 But the goalie snared the shot with a highlight-reel glove save.